ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

 ### What can we do with the model?

 Bodypose is suitable for a wide range of applications, such as interactive gaming, fitness apps, art installations, and accessibility solutions.
-Its accuracy and real-time performance make it a valuable tool for developers and creators!
+Its real-time performance make it a valuable tool for interactive media arts!

 Bodypose's MoveNet model predict a set of 17 keypoints: